 Me elsewhere and in other formats:

 Hello!
-I am an assistant professor of information at the University of Arizona School of Information.
-I am also the product manager of the System for Earth Sample Registration (SESAR) and affiliate faculty at the Inter-university Consortium for Political and Social Research (ICPSR).
+I am an associate professor at the University of Arizona College of Information Science.
+I am also the product manager of the System for Earth and Extraterrestrial Sample Registration (SESAR) and adjunct research assistant professor at the Inter-university Consortium for Political and Social Research (ICPSR).

 I study the maintenance and creation of knowledge infrastructures (KI), as well as the data practices that go into that maintenance.
 The overarching questions driving my research are: